-Faculty, post-doctoral fellows and graduate students who feel their field research should be deemed “essential,” and permitted to be conducted in the spring/summer term are asked to fill out a Request to Continue Essential Field Research Form, and submit this to their department Chair.
+Faculty, post-doctoral fellows and graduate students who feel their field research should be deemed “essential,” and permitted to be conducted are asked to fill out a Request to Continue Essential Field Research Form, and submit this to their department Chair.
 In the case of a graduate student, post-doctoral fellow, or field research personnel, the supervisor or PI should submit the form making the request on their behalf as an indication of support.
 Should the Department Chair agree that the work should continue, the request will then be forwarded to the appropriate Dean or delegate for review and approval of the Chair’s decision, and finally a copy of the form must be sent to the Vice-President, Research and Graduate Studies (VPRGS).
 The decision should be transmitted to the faculty member within a week of submitting the request.

 Please review the criteria carefully when determining if the field research is critical, time-sensitive and able to be performed in a manner that does not jeopardize the health and safety of the broader community or person(s) performing the work.